DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 3. Download the latest version of Wabbajack.exe from [here](https://www.wabbajack.org/) and put it inside the **WABBAJACK** folder.
 4. In the **WABBAJACK** folder, run Wabbajack.exe to install it.
 5. After the install finishes, run Wabbajack.exe again to open it.
 6. Click the gear icon (settings) on the top left, then logon to Nexus Mods.
+Even if you're already logged in, log out and log back in. **Trust me**
 7. Go back to the Wabbajack Main Menu and select **Install From Disk**
 8. Match everything to this (remember the drive letter like K, C, etc should match yours, not mine):
    ![image](https://github.com/user-attachments/assets/78800b97-3041-460a-a389-871179ea2f32)